ep2p/kademlia-api/docs/content/docs/usage/kademlia-usage.md

 ---
-title: "Kademlia Usage"
+title: "Kademlia Node Usage"
 weight: 3
 ---

-# Kademlia Usage
+# Kademlia Node Usage

 In this section, we see how to create your Kademlia Nodes.
 Make sure you have read [abstraction layer]({{< relref "/docs/usage/abstraction.md" >}}) first.